Bardzrakash Monastery

 The complex consists of two churches, a vestibule, a chapel, the ancestral cemetery of Mamikonyan and remainders of khachkars.
 The two churches and the vestibule that make the main group are placed near to each other in one line.
 The preserved oldest construction, built of rough-hewn smaller basalt stones is the one-nave hall type church at the north of the complex, of which only a 3-4m high wall remains.
 Although no details have reached us about the history of this church, from the construction methods it is thought to have been built in the 10th century.
 The building in the center is the 13th century Holy Astvatsatsin - the main church, of which the entrance, parts of the southern and western walls, sections of flying arches, and pillars are still well preserved.
-Holy Astvatsatsin and it's gavit are both constructed of large, finely cut slabs of felsite stone.
+Holy Astvatsatsin and its gavit are both constructed of large, finely cut slabs of felsite stone.
 The monastery does not appear to have functioned for long after the construction of Holy Astvatsatsin, as the last of the inscriptions on the church walls date to the mid-13th century.